psi19ceee5/flip-a-coin-strategy/README.md

 # Date: 2022-01-06
 #

-Idea: play a simple game -- the player either wins or looses.
-If the player wins, he earns twice the stake and continues playing with the same stake.
+Idea: play a simple game -- the player either wins or loses.
+If the player wins the game, he gets twice the stake money and continues playing with the same stake.
 If he looses, the player doubles the stake.
 The game ends if the player cannot afford another round.
 The amount gain/loss may also be variabel.

 Questions: